 The Brazilian Competition Law adopts a pre-merger control, pursuant to which competition approval is a condition precedent for the closing of a transaction whose filing is mandatory.
 Any acts of consummation carried out prior to CADE's approval are subject to fines and other penalties.

 According to the Brazilian Competition Law, certain types of transactions (mergers, acquisitions, joint ventures, associative agreements,2 among others) are subject to mandatory notification to CADE when: at least one of the involved 'economic groups'3 registered gross revenues or volume of businesses equal to or exceeding 750 million reais in the year preceding the transaction in Brazil; and at least one other involved 'economic group' registered gross revenues or volume of businesses equal to or exceeding 75 million reais in the year preceding the transaction in Brazil.
 There are no specific rules for transactions in the pharmaceutical industry.

 i The definition of relevant markets

 Relevant product market

-The relevant product markets related to the pharmaceutical industry, more specifically in relation to drugs for human health, take into consideration the Anatomical Therapeutic Chemical (ATC) classification system – usually levels 3 and 4 and – and the therapeutic indication of each drug.4
+The relevant product markets related to the pharmaceutical industry, more specifically in relation to drugs for human health, take into consideration the Anatomical Therapeutic Chemical (ATC) classification system – usually levels 3 and 4 – and the therapeutic indication of each drug.4